SonicSpice/Landing-Webpage/README.md

 # History
 **Week 1**
 <br />*__Udacity Starter code__*
-<br />linking js/app.js index.html and/style.css by using
+<br />linking `js/main.js`, `index.html` and `style.css` by using
-`<link rel="stylesheet" href="style1.css">` and
-  `<!-- --><script src="main.js"></scrip>` Note to yourself Always use the href attribute to link your files or even projects. href attribute always comes in convenient, especially for linking all types of files with cool looking effects and beneficials.
-  So if you need the feel to make 10 files 'like me' or more, you'll be able to do as plenty as you want.
-Always remmeber to keep your files and folder organize. especially when your coding a project for a good cause.
+`<link rel="stylesheet" href="style1.css">` and `<!-- --><script src="main.js"></scrip>`.
+What I learn from this starter code is always use the href attribute to link your files or even projects.The `href`attribute is always convenient, especially for linking all types of files with cool looking effects.
+If you need to make 10 files 'like me' or more, you'll be able to do as plenty as you want.
+Always remmeber to keep your files and folder organize.

 **Week 2**
 <br />*__Implementing Navigation Menu, Home Page, and Importing Images__*
-<br /> I followed the Udacity video to begin the Navbar on landpageAt first It was just a basic navbar with 4 buttons and 4 images.
-I realized that just having 4 buttons and 4 images with noting intersting to see, is too boring.So I decided to not only look at Udacity videos for help, but also the resources it offers.
-I do alot of research on the internet, especially youtube.com and with the helpfrom different sites that explains coding "like w3schools. the information was very crucially relevant.
+<br /> I followed the Udacity video to begin the navigation menu on landing webpage.
+At first It was just a basic navigation menu with 4 buttons and 4 images, then I realized that just having 4 buttons and 4 images with noting intersting to see.
+So I decided to not only look at Udacity videos for help, but also the resources it offers.
+I did alot of research on YouTube and w3schools with information that were relevant.

 **Week 3**
 <br /> *__Implementing Smooth Scroll__*
-<br />I wanted to expand my project.
-With Udacity's help of giving out helpful
-resources like developer.mozillia.org, CSS Stlye Guide, JavaScript Style Guide, Html Style Guide, Stackoverflow, etc.
-Later, I began to go on w3schools, youtube.com, TraversyMedia.com and learn the smooth scroll effect with my js/app.js.
-Smoooth Scroll is such a cool effect for a landing Page, especially for a beginners Page.
+<br />I wanted to expand my project and making it more interesting.
+With the help from the resources gather like w3schools, youtube.com, TraversyMedia.com.
+I began to learn the smooth scroll effect for my `js/main.js`.
+Smoooth Scroll is such a cool effect for a landing webpage, especially for a beginners page.
 If you change the number for the scroll to a higher number you'll get a faster effect.
 Same goes for slow effect, just lower the number of the Scroll.

 **Week 4**
 <br />*__Discovering different methods for improving the landing webpage__*
-<br />When I began to discover and learn let, cosnt, booleans, loops, events, functions, attributes like `<a>, <button>,<script>, <style>, <link>, <input>` link href.
+<br />When I began to discover and learn Javascript Keywords.let, cosnt, booleans, loops, events, functions.
+Knowledging Attributes like `<a>, <button>,<script>, <style>, <link>, <input>` link href.
 Swotting in CSS Properties like Margins and Paddings, background-color background-image background-position background-repeatbackground-size, etc. I was able to make different pages and add gifs instead of regular images.I even replace the images that was in the LandPage to gifs.

 **Week 5**
 <br />*__Daily Clock and ShoeShop Section__*
 <br />Traverse Media,Youtube.com, and w3schools.com were really good resources to help improve my project.The Clock and ShoeShop took quite some time, but with the help of the resources from Udacity, I was able to get the Clock Running and Shoe Images for my ShoeShop in a equal position.
-I had a lot of code bugs s that had to be debugged, especially the code for ShoeShop.
+I had a lot of code bugs that had to be debugged, especially the code for ShoeShop.
 Daily Clock didn't had a lot of bugs, but I was struggling of getting the night picture to stop repeating whenever the time reaches 'Good Evening'.
 Always make sure when coding a clock, never leave no-repeat out of body { } in css file.

 **Week 6**
 <br />*__Youtube, Linkedin and Udacity Section__*